ChrisKuBa/docker-E3C-Control/README.md

 Alpine docker image of https://github.com/Eba-M/E3DC-Control

 This docker container runs the [e3dc-control](https://github.com/Eba-M/E3DC-Control) of [Eba-M](https://github.com/Eba-M).
-E3DC-Control is an optimize battery loading and wallbox using algorithm, to optimize self consumption of the solar power, to slow the rate of battery aging and prevent [german] "Abregelung" (restriction of power feed into the grid).
+E3DC-Control is an optimized battery loading and wallbox using algorithm, to optimize self consumption of the solar power, to slow the rate of battery aging and prevent [german] "Abregelung" (restriction of power feed into the grid).
 This is optimized alternative than the E3DC owned algorithm.

 It is necessary to
  - configure RSCP access on the E3DC (take a look to your E3DC manual) and